adobe/react-spectrum/rfcs/2020-v3-telemetry.md

 - Will function names be collapsed / re-written at build time?
 So, would there need to be additional attributes for reach function.
 Is this a good use case for a Babel plugin?
 - Do versions matter?
 Components are individually versioned now, so this would include much more information.
 Additionally, should this be included anyways?
 It would be useful for debugging.
+- Should this be expanded to be a general purpose telemetry system eventually? (i hope not, but we should discuss).

 ## Help Needed